ubirch/ubirch-testkit/README.md

     * click **create**
 * Next, click on your device, copy the apiConfig, create src/config.json in your project and paste the apiConfig into it.
-* Add a key-value-pair that will configure the pycom for the expansion board you are using with the key `"type"` and the value being the expansion board type `"pysense"` or `"pytrack"`
+* Add configuration for WIFI connection and the expansion board you are using.

-   It should look like this:
+   It should then look like this:
     ```json
     {
+      "networks": {
+        "<WIFI SSID>": "<WIFI PASSWORD>"
+      },
       "type": "<TYPE: 'pysense' or 'pytrack'>",
       "password": "<password for ubirch auth and data service>",
+      "keyServiceMsgPack": "<URL of key registration service (MsgPack formatted messages)>",
-      "keyService": "<URL of key registration service>",
+      "keyServiceJson": "<URL of key registration service (Json formatted messages)>",
       "niomon": "<URL of authentication service>",
+      "dataMsgPack": "<URL of data service (MsgPack formatted messages)>",
-      "data": "<URL of data service>"
+      "dataJson": "<URL of data service (Json formatted messages)>"
     }
     ```
 * Upload the file to the board again and you're good to go.